 Are you familiar with the best practices with the content creation process?
 If not, you are not alone.
 This question is commonly posed to C.E.K.'s content creation team.
-We're an Atlanta-based B2B brand strategy agency creating content for our clients—from global multinationals to non-profits, start-ups, and thriving local small business.
+We're an Atlanta-based agency that specializes B2B brand marketing research and strategic communications.
+We create content for our clients—from global multinationals to non-profits, start-ups, and thriving local small business.

-Content Creation Pitfall #1:
+Content Creation Pitfall #1

 A content creation team comprised of senior talent—writers, strategists and former journalists who hold experience across a vast array of brands and writing formats—won’t miss the mark as they seek to understand the content’s objective, strategic alignment with the brand and distinct audience’s needs.
 As we all have experienced, you get what you pay for.

-Content Creation Pitfall #2:
+Content Creation Pitfall #2

 Identifying a traditional copywriter for content creation

 A writer is only as good as the roadmap or content creation strategy he or she is provided.
 Are brand voice and key messaging guidelines provided?
-Plus, behind every great piece of digital content written—case studies, articles, blog posts, infographics, white papers, video and social media—there should be more than copy.
+Plus, behind every great piece of digital content written—case studies, articles, blog posts, infographics, eBooks and social media—there should be more than copy.
 Content creation should be approached with a strategic mindset to ensure that the writing will be relevant and engaging for your audience.

 Our formula: strategic planning + writing = relevant and engaging content.

-Content Creation Pitfall #3:
+Content Creation Pitfall #3

 Hiring a full-time writer to handle all your content needs